raymondji/commitstack/README.md

 - Each commit is a unique entity
 - Commits do inherently have a notion of parent commits and children commits

 Merge commits still pose a problem.
 It's easy to reason about a linear series of commits as a stack, but merge commits have multiple parents.
 So, commitstack takes the simple option of being incompatible with merge commits.
-If it encounters a merge commit, it will just print an error message and not try to interpret it as a stack.
+If it encounters a merge commit, it will print an error message and not try to interpret it as a stack.

 ## References